philzook58/philzook58.github.io/_posts/2026-06-01-arena_coegraph2_rational.md

     [[True, False], [False, True]]

 Optimistic equality is saying the two trees are bisimilar.
 They are equal until proven unequal.
 Partition refinement would perhaps given a faster algorithm.
+This is similar to the notion of equality of automata <https://www.philipzucker.com/naive_automata/>

 ```python
 def opt_eq(a : Arena, b : Arena):